 Conservation or tourism efforts often fail when the communitity are not core participants.

 We would like a number of tourists to visit the us - but with a twist - they will participate in community projects, hence "voluntourism".

-You see as an example, while the tourism activities bring in alot of "tourist dollars" , the community does not often get this benefit - and the conflict deepens when wildlife like elephants destroy their gardens or lions attack their livestock.
+You see as an example, while the tourism activities bring in alot of "tourist dollars", the community does not often benefit - and the conflict deepens when wildlife like elephants destroy their gardens or lions attack their livestock.

 It doesn't have to be this way.
-This conflict can be resolved by getting the community involved (beginning with school children) and providing real benefits.
-A community that values tourism will assist in conservation - today, tomorrow and forever (we are being a bit dramatic on the forever bit).
+This conflict can be resolved by getting the community involved, beginning with school children and providing them with real benefits.
+A community that values tourism will assist in conservation - today, tomorrow and always.

 What does Londoloza mean?

-The name "Londoloza" mean "to protect" or "look after" in Ndebele, one of the two main tribes of Zimbabwe.
-It means a similar thing in Zulu, a language from near by South Africa (a second home for many Zimbabweans it seems).
+The word 'Londoloza' means to protect or look after in Ndebele, the language spoken by one of the two main tribes of Zimbabwe.
+It means a similar thing in Zulu, a language from near by South Africa, a second home for many Zimbabweans it seems.

 Who is on the team?